How to Remove Yellow Stains from Toilet Bowl & Seat

 • Maintain a cleaning routine as regularly as possible to ensure the pigments can’t etch in the Porcelain.
 Constant cleaning and leaving of disinfectants overnight will kill any likelihood of the stain forming.

 • Always flush the toilet after use whether it’s a short or long call.
-Also, remember to clean the guest bathroom and flush the loo daily even when not in use.
+Also, remember to clean the guest bathroom and flush your toilet daily even when not in use.

 • Avoid using aggressive measures to clean the toilet because tools such as the pumice stone can cause cracks or dents in the toilet bowl.
 So when the urine starts to pigment the walls, you can’t reach the crevices to clean it out.

-• Regularly disinfect the toilet bowl and seat with bleach or other chemical detergents.
+• Regularly disinfect the toilet bowl and seat.

 4 Comments